-The SMD (small drive) is a bipolar micro stepping drive with a Pulse Width Modulation amplifier (PWM) switching at 20KHz frequency.
 The drive regulates the current in the motor windings using three different techniques; by charging, discharging and re-circulating.
 It minimizes ripple current caused by the PWM to reduce the motor heating.

-The drive requires a D. C. voltage to supply the electronics and an external resistor to set the current for the motor.
-When an application requires the motor to decelerate fast with a heavy load an external power resistor can be installed on the terminal block to dissipate the energy generated by the motor, this protects the drive from building up too much voltage.
-The drive can deliver 8 amps peak current at the output stages with a 60 volt supply.
+Two power inputs are provided for the drive.
+One is for logic circuit, It requires a D. C. voltage between 24V and 7.5V, minimum 100 ma current.
+The other is for motor power, it requires a D. C. voltage between 12V to 40V.
+For the voltage to supply the electronics and an external resistor to set the current for the motor.
+The drive can deliver 3 amps peak current at the output stages with a 24 volt supply is used.
 The drive is intended for use with 2 phase bipolar stepping motor applications where the cost is sensitive and space is premium.
-The SMD is provided with a micro stepping resolution of up to 51200 steps/revolution; this makes this product suitable in applications with precision equipment where vibration must be minimized.
-The drive is optimized for frame size 17, 23, 34 stepping motors.
+The SMD is provided with a micro stepping resolution of up to 51200 steps per revolution; this makes this product suitable in applications with precision equipment where vibration must be minimized.
+The drive is optimized for frame size 17, 23 stepping motors.
 One dipswitch is provided on board for easy selection of the step sizes, auto-shutdown, 3rd harmonic corrections, and test mode.

-A standard 9 pin D connector with step, direction, remote disable inputs and a fault output make this drive easy to interface with indexers on the market.
-The remote disable input removes power to the motor so that it can be turned by hand.
+Step, direction, remote disable inputs and a fault output are provided to interface the drive.
+The disable input removes power to the motor so that it can be turned by hand.
 This may also be used as a safety limit since it overrides any of the other drive signals.

-The drive has power up sequences to detect open or short conditions of the motor windings.

-When the motor windings are open or short, the drive 's power amplifier will be turned off and green LED will flash if any of faulty conditions exist.
+The drive has power up sequences to detect winding open or short conditions of the motor windings.
+When the motor windings are open or short, the drive 's power amplifier will be turned off.
 If this happens turn off the power, double check that the motor windings are not shorted to each other and the motor wires are stripped and securely fastened to the terminal.

 The drive also has current limit to protect over current condition during normal operation.
-The drive will shut down and the LED will flash green when the condition exists.
-When the faulty conditions exist, turn off power and wait for several seconds till the supply is depleted and turn on the drive again to reset the drive.
+The drive will shut down.
+Turn off power and wait for several seconds till the supply is depleted and turn on the drive again to reset the drive.